 I’m not being dramatic either.
 I timed it all.
 I waited 45 minutes for a scoop of ice cream in a baseball helmet.
 Kenny waited 55 minutes for burgers for lunch.
 I won’t even wait 55 minutes for the best ride at Walt Disney World!
 Not to mention that fact that we missed almost 3 innings of baseball, including 4 runs, while we were in line.

 When going to a Yankees game with kids, be sure to set expectations appropriately.
-Don’t hype up the baseball helmet ice cream if you don’t want to invest 45 minutes getting it.
+Don’t hype up something specific if you don’t want to invest 45 minutes getting it.

 To reduce the amount of time you spend waiting in lines, pick one concession stand that has all of the items you want.
 If you need to hit up multiple booths, try splitting up if you have multiple adults in your party.
 And lastly, consider getting all of your food purchased as early in the game as possible.
 The lines were still long at the start of the game, but much shorter than they were later on.